griffintalan/capstone/README.md

 ***Political Ideology***

 Though the data was human labeled, I was unable to optimize a model that reproducibly scored higher than a baseline of predicting a single outcome.
-This analysis dimension was removed from the experiment.
+This analysis dimension was removed from the analysis.

 ***Sentiment***